VertebrateResequencing/wr/.docs/bugfixes/260925-kill-before-start.md

   `stateMutex` before it checked `cmdWaited`.
 Execute holds `stateMutex` for all of its post-exit work, so the touch goroutine blocked there.
 It stopped touching, and stopped handling `stopTouching`, through behaviours, unmounting, uploading and reporting.
+The TTR was not at stake: touches after a kill never refresh it.
+The harm was a touch loop that stopped responding for however long the post-exit work took.
+The blocking predates the second
-During a long upload, that could let the reservation's TTR run out.
-The blocking predates the second item: the old `whenKilledByServer` handler took `stateMutex` too.
+  item: the old
+  `whenKilledByServer` handler took `stateMutex` too.
   - Red: `TestKillAfterCmdExitKeepsTouching` in jobqueue/kill_after_exit_test.go.
 The job's OnExit behaviour touches a marker, then waits until the test creates a release file.
 The test kills the job once the marker exists, and before releasing the behaviour it requires 3 more touches within 2s.
-Before the fix it failed at `Line 324` (`Expected: true`, `Actual: false`): only the touch whose reply carried the kill was made.
+Before the fix it failed at `Line 307` (`Expected: true`, `Actual: false`): only the touch whose reply carried the kill was made.
 After the fix it passes in 0.39s.
   - Fix: a new `killMu` guards `killCalled` and `killCmd`, and `cmdWaited` is